safrazik/resume/README.md

 #####   Founder, Freelancer, [Zetmel](https://zetmel.com)

-######  Jul 2018 - Present
+######  Jul 2018 - May 2021

-- Zetmel is the brand name under which I develop React Native, Vue, TypeScript, Electron and PHP projects.
+-  Zetmel is the brand under which I have developed projects using React Native, Vue, TypeScript, Electron, and PHP.

-- Developed several projects including a social media platform for a US client, a Call Center mobile app and it's API for a Europe client and numerous developer tools, frameworks, libraries and made few of them open source.
+- Successfully delivered various projects, including a social media platform for a U.S. client, a Call Center mobile app with its API for a European client, and an E-Commerce marketplace.
+Additionally, I have created multiple developer tools, frameworks, and libraries, with several released as open-source contributions.

 ------------------------------------------